Menu

 Requirement 3: Private Data Requests

-During actual product development, there will be some data that requires logged-in users to access, such as user subscription status.
+During actual product development, some data definitely requires logged-in users to access, such as user subscription status.

 app/api/extension-demo/user-benefits/route.ts